marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Restricted-Network.md

 ## Overview
 Deploying OpenShift in a restricted network (air gap), can be done with the Daffy Restricted Network scripts.
-This page will primarily focus on the steps to perform an air gap install; however, please note the Proxy Install approach can be a viable option and is a more simple approach.
+This page will primarily focus on the steps to perform an air gap install; however, please note the Proxy Install approach can be a viable option and is a easier approach.
 Regardless of which one you choose, both install options will result in an OpenShift cluster with restricted network access.
 Also, note that the air gap install is more complicated and will require a JUMP BOX that has internet access to the Quay Repository.

 ***There are two basic options for deployment***